gvanem/EnvTool/README.md

 Wed Mar 09 14:39:05 2011 : f:\CygWin\bin\i686-pc-cygwin-g++.exe
 ```

+Although not as powerful as "POSIX-style file matching" which is also built-in
+via the `fnmatch()` function.

 E.g. 5: If you have Python installed, the `--python` option will search in
 `%PYTHONPATH` and `sys.path[]` for a match.
 E.g.:
 `envtool.exe --python ss*.py`: